ANSSI-FR/Open-ISO7816-Stack/README.md

 The project is relying on the following submodules :
 * *Unity*, is a unit-test framework for testing the project. ([see project's page](http://www.throwtheswitch.org/unity))
-* *CMock*, is a mocking framework used jointly with the unity framework.
+* *CMock*, is a mocking framework used jointly with the Unity.
 Useful for testing parts of code relying on hardware peripherals. ([see project's page](http://www.throwtheswitch.org/cmock))
-* *./lib/<target>/STM32CubeF4*, is a set of hardware abstraction layer libraries provided by [STMicroelectronics](https://github.com/STMicroelectronics/STM32CubeF4).
+* *./lib/target/STM32CubeF4*, is a set of hardware abstraction layer libraries provided by [STMicroelectronics](https://github.com/STMicroelectronics/STM32CubeF4).

 ### Installing tool-chain and dependencies